sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+May 2026: Our [Paper](https://arxiv.org/abs/2603.27546) on fast and scalable localization of anomalous patches for spatially dependent data received a Reject and Resubmit decision from Biometrika.

 April 2026: We submitted a [Paper](https://arxiv.org/abs/2604.04638) on joint estimation for Potts model.

 April 2026: Our [Paper](https://sayarkarmakar.github.io/publications/graph_nim_game.pdf) received a Reject and resubmit decision from Discrete Applied Mathematics

-March 2026: We submitted a [Paper](https://arxiv.org/abs/2603.27546) on fast and scalable localization of anomalous patches for spatially dependent data.

 March 2026: Our [Paper](https://sayarkarmakar.github.io/publications/crypto50.pdf) received a revision request from New American Journal of Economics and Finance.